Theory and ExamplesIn Exercises 51 and 52, give reasons for your ... | Channels for Pearson+

 Derivative

 The derivative of a function at a point measures the rate at which the function's value changes as its input changes.
 It is the slope of the tangent line to the function's graph at that point.
-For a function f(x), the derivative is denoted as f'(x) and is found using differentiation rules.
+For a function f(x), the derivative f'(x) is found using limits, and it exists at a point if the function is continuous and smooth (differentiable) there.

 Recommended video: